 Gil Scott-Heron Poet to the People

 Scott-Heron didn’t do a lot of posturing, but he did make a lot of good music.
 One of my favorite songs is “The Revolution Will Not Be Televised.”
-It is a powerful song that moves your body and makes you thing.
+It is a powerful song that moves your body and stimulates your mind.

 Scott-Heron released his album Spirits in 1994, the year I graduated from college.
 It was one of the albums that got me through some tough times during my senior year.